Mosavih/Nexus-Think-Tank/README.md

 - Archive

 Decision criteria:
-- Is the source trusted?
+- Is the source within scope?
-- Is the content accessible?
+- Is the content accessible and parseable?
-- Is it within our scope?
+- Is it relevant to the system?
-- Is it spam?
+- Is it spam, duplicated infrastructure content, or otherwise unusable?
+- Does the source meet minimum collection requirements?

+Output:
+Accepted Source Artifact

-###  Gate 2 — Evidence Gate
+###  Gate 2 — Extraction & Integrity Gate

 Question:
-Is this evidence sufficiently reliable?
+Can the system reliably extract usable information from this Source Artifact?

 Inputs:
 - Raw article
 - Source metadata

-Outputs:
+Possible outputs:
+- Accepted extraction
-- Evidence object
+- Reprocess
-- Rejected evidence
+- Archive/reject

-Criteria:
+Checks:
 - Successful parsing?
+- Content complete?
+- Language identified?
+- Metadata available?
+- Claims/observations extractable?
-- Complete?
+- OCR/transcription quality acceptable?
-- Confidence above threshold?
+- Is the artifact corrupted?

+Output:
+Source Claims / Observations

+This gate is therefore about information extraction quality, not truth.

-###  Gate 3 — Event Gate
+###  Gate 3 — Resolution Gate

 Question:
-Does this evidence describe a new event?
+What does this information refer to in the existing world model?

+Inputs:
+- Source Claims
+- Observations
+- Existing Entities
+- Existing Events
+- Existing Measurements

 Possible outputs:
-- New Event
+- Link to existing Event
-- Existing Event
+- Create new Event
+- Create/associate Measurement
+- Link to existing Entity
+- Create new Entity
+- Source Claim only
-- Multiple Events
+- Multiple objects

-This is essentially an entity resolution problem.
+This is where entity resolution and event resolution happen.

+For example:
+The Iranian parliament approved the 2027 budget.

+The system might resolve:

+Entity:
+Iranian Parliament

+        +

+Event:
+Approval of 2027 budget

+        +

+Source Claim:
+"Parliament approved..."

+But:

+"An Iranian official said negotiations are unlikely."

+may produce:

+Entity:
+Iranian official

+Source Claim:
+"Negotiations are unlikely."

+No Event.

 ###  Gate 4 — Priority Gate

 Question:
-Which events deserve attention?
+Which information deserves computational and/or human attention?
-- Pipeline collects
-- 350 news articles
-- 95 events

-Analysts cannot read 95 events every day.
+Analysts cannot read all the data every time, so the system ranks them.

-The system needs to rank them.

 Possible criteria:
 - Novelty
 - Importance
-- Confidence
+- Source quality
 - Potential downstream impact
 - Number of affected domains
 - Financial significance
+- Geographic significance
+- Uncertainty
+- Conflict between sources
+- Relevance to existing forecasts
+- Relevance to ongoing analyses

 Output:
 Critical

-↓

 High

-↓

 Medium

-↓

 Low

 ###  Gate 5 — Routing Gate

 Question:
-Which specialists should receive this event?
+Which analytical capabilities should process this information?

+Inputs:
+- Events
+- Claims
+- Measurements
+- Priority
+- Entities
+- Domain relevance

+An event can go to multiple specialists.

+For example:

+Strait of Hormuz disruption could trigger:
+- Military
-- Economic Agent
+- Economic
+- Energy
+- Financial Markets
-- Political Agent
+- Political

+while:
+New Iranian building regulation might trigger:
-- Military Agent
+- Governance
-- Technology Agent
+- Construction
-- Governance Agent
+- Economics

-Not every event goes to every analyst.
+This gate is particularly important for efficiency because agentic systems become expensive very quickly if everything is sent everywhere.

 ###  Gate 6 — Claim Gate

 Question:
-Should this analysis become an official claim?
+Has the analytical output earned the right to become an institutional claim?

+An agent might produce:
+"The government is probably preparing for capital controls."

-Because not every LLM output deserves to become part of the institutional memory.
+That should not automatically become institutional knowledge.

-This gate could include:
+Instead:
+Specialist analyses
+        ↓
+Candidate Claims
+        ↓
+Criticism / verification
+        ↓
+      Gate 6

+Possible outputs:
+- Accept Claim
+- Revise
+- Reject
+- Keep as hypothesis
+- Possible criteria
+- Evidence quality
+- Source diversity
-- Critic Agent
+- Contradictory information
-- Cross-agent agreement
+- Cross-agent agreement/disagreement
+- Logical consistency
+- Alternative explanations
+- Historical precedent
+- Model confidence
+- Human expert assessment where necessary

+Claim stats could be represented using:
+- Candidate
+- Accepted
+- Contested
+- Rejected
-- Confidence estimation
+- Superseded

 ###  Gate 7 — Publication Gate

-Question

-Where should this go?
+Question:
+Does this output deserve external publication, and if so, where?

 Possibilities:
 - Internal knowledge only